Mid-quantile regression for discrete responses: Results

+The observed coverage at the nominal $95\%$ confidence level for the slope in selected scenarios is given in Table~\ref{tab:7}.
+The results are in general accurate, although frequencies are occasionally slightly away from the nominal level.
+This is not surprising since the sample estimator of \eqref{eqn:10} relies on the Huber-White estimator and on several approximations.

 It would be remiss of us not to make a contrast between our proposed estimator and existing alternatives.
 The estimator developed by \cite{Machado2005} (hereinafter referred to as MSS) is a natural candidate.
-However, comparison is inevitably restricted: first of all, the response must be a count or ordinal variable; more importantly, neither the `true' coefficients nor the population quantiles underlying mid-quantile and jittering-based estimation are, in general, the same quantities.
+However, comparison is inevitably restricted: first of all, neither the `true' coefficients nor the population quantiles underlying mid-quantile and jittering-based estimation are necessarily the same quantities.
 Indeed, the quantiles modeled by MSS are defined as $Q_{Z|X}(p) = Q_{Y|X}(p) + \frac{p - F_{Y|X}\{Q_{Y|X}(p) - 1\}}{m_{Y|X}(Q_{Y|X}(p))}$, where $Z = Y + U$ and $U$ is uniformly distributed on $[0,1)$.
 The jittered quantiles $Q_{Z|X}(p)$ dominate the true quantiles since $F_{Y|X}\{Q_{Y|X}(p) - 1\} \leq p$, uniformly over $p$.
 In contrast, mid-quantiles interpolate the true quantiles.
-For these reasons, we consider only Poisson data as in scenario 3a.
-The ratio of the variance of the slope estimates for the jittering-based estimator relative to ours (VR) is given in Table~\ref{tab:5}.
-There is clear evidence that our estimator is generally more efficient in this particular instance, but clearly results are not generalizable.
+In addition, the comparison must be restricted to when the response is a count or ordinal variable, as these are required by jittering-based estimation.
+For these reasons, we considered only Poisson data as in scenario 3a, in which case we expected the two estimators to target the same functional relationship (i.e., slope).
+The mean and variance of the estimates using our estimator (MIDQR), as well as the ratio of means and variances comparing the MSS estimator relative to MIDQR are given in Table~\ref{tab:8}.
+The two estimators gave similar estimates of the slope with MSS:MIDQR ratios of the means close to 1 across quantiles and sample sizes.
+Our estimator was generally more efficient (that is, with MSS:MIDQR ratios of the variances greater than 1) consistently for $0.2 < p < 0.8$.
+The MSS estimator showed a faster convergence rate at $p = 0.2$ and $p = 0.8$.
+However, this advantage withered away as the sample size increased.
+At $p=0.2$, the ratio of the variances went from 0.878 ($n = 100$) to 0.978 ($n = 1000$), while at $p = 0.8$, it went from 0.939 ($n = 100$) to 1.072 ($n = 1000$).
+That is, for $n = 1000$, the two estimators performed similarly on the tails.
+We conclude this section by remarking that these results are clearly not generalizable.